volodya-lombrozo/newsman/docs/do-you-trust-me.md

 ## Let's improve it?

 Even though we've implemented all these parts,
-I still had to handle much of the work, including structuring, formatting, and making sure each generated sentence actually made sense.
+We still had to handle much of the work, including structuring, formatting, and making sure each generated sentence actually made sense.
 I'm not sure if we can fix the problem related to meaning verification.
 It's just easier to do it manually, at least for now.
 So, we're left with some structural and formatting problems.
 To illustrate, just take a look at the report we generated.

 ```txt
 Last week achievements: